apache/spark/BREEZE.rst

 are described in `CONTRIBUTING.rst <CONTRIBUTING.rst#integration-test-development-environment>`_.

 Here is a short 10-minute video about Airflow Breeze (note that it shows an old version of Breeze.
-Some of the points in the video are not valid any more.
+Some of the points in the video are not valid anymore.
 The video will be updated shortly with more up-to-date version):

 .. image:: http://img.youtube.com/vi/ffKFHV6f3PQ/0.jpg